Create a Solana Liquidity Pool on Raydium

 Yes.
 The ratio between your token amount and the quote amount sets the implied starting price.
 For CLMM you can also set an initial price.
 Review the ratio before signing.

-Slippage tends to be higher when a pool has low liquidity depth, because each trade moves the price more.
-Adding more liquidity can reduce slippage.
+Slippage can be higher when a pool has low liquidity depth, because each trade has more price impact.
+Adding more liquidity later may reduce slippage for a given trade size, but it does not guarantee demand, trading volume, or price stability.

 Can I add more liquidity later?